SimonHegele/UTRpy/README.md

   -mel MAXIMUM_EXON_LENGTH, --maximum_exon_length MAXIMUM_EXON_LENGTH
                         Maximum exon length prevents the use of unreasonably long exons.
 [Default:20000] -meo MINIMUM_EXON_OVERLAP, --minimum_exon_overlap MINIMUM_EXON_OVERLAP
-                        Minimum overlap of exons to be considered [Default:3] -t THREADS, --threads THREADS
+                        Minimum overlap of exons to be considered [Default:Auto] -t THREADS, --threads THREADS
                         Number of threads to use [Default:4] -c, --conservative    Will not use exons if their strand is not known [Default:True]